spencersablan/paypal-smart-payment-buttons/src/card/docs/Vaulting/README.md

 }
 ```

-## Modifications to `onApprove`
+### Modifications to `onApprove`
 After the order is successfully created via `createOrder`, the order needs to be captured.
 This is done by defining the `CardFields.onApprove` callback to pass the orderId to a server-side API that calls `POST v2/checkout/orders/${orderId}/capture`.
 No vault specific data is required in the body of the call.
 Once the order is successfully captured, the response will include the vaulting data.
+(A general overview of the `onApprove` callback can be found in the [Multi Card Fields documentation](../MultiCardFields/README.md#onApprove).)

 Depending on the type of card being used, several different responses may be returned to indicate the vaulting status.
 Generally, if vaulting occurred successfully, you will see the `payment_source.card.attributes.vault` field populated with an `id` field.
 This is the id of the vaulted payment method that can be stored and used to retrieve the vaulted payment method for subsequent transactions.
+Additionally, a `customer.id` will be generated if this is a first time buyer.
+The merchant will need to store this `customer.id` to use for future calls to retrieve existing vaulted payment methods.
 Example response:
 ```json
 {
   "id": "5O190127TN364715T",